Comboni Missionaries of the Heart of Jesus: History

 With the Anglo-Egyptian victory over the Mahdists, the Comboni Missionaries could resume their mission to Sudan.
 The congregation received the Papal Decree of Praise on 7 June 1895.
 Since the congregation was now mature and self-sufficient, Antonio Maria Roveggio, successor to Sogaro, in 1899 took on the responsibility of formation of new missionaries from the Jesuits.
 On 19 February 1910, the Holy See finally approved the institute and its constitutions.

 Within the congregation, two groups were soon set up: one formed by Italian religious and the other by the religious of the German-speaking countries.
 The conflicts between the two factions grew in the years of World War I. On 27 July 1923, the Holy See decided to separate the German branch of the institute from the parent congregation by instituting the Missionaries of the Sons of the Sacred Heart of Jesus, which were approved on 18 March 1924.

 Vatican II, which had invited religious institutes to rediscover the charism of their founders, urged the two separate congregational groups to seek the way of unity.
 As a result, on 2 September 1975, together in the town of Ellwangen in southern Germany, the two groups celebrated the general chapters which decided and ratified the meeting of the two institutes.
 On 22 June 1979, the Holy See sanctioned the union of the two congregations.

-The founder, beatified in 1996, was proclaimed a saint by Pope John Paul II on 5 October 2003.